-This is an updated article previously published in mid 2011 on my original site Washerhelp.
+This is an updated article about washing machines “exploding”, which was previously published in mid 2011 on my original site Washerhelp.
 (If you are looking into exploding door glass – you need this article instead door glass exploded).

 Hotpoint Indesit & Hoover Candy washing machines exploding